To master the Ivy style like no other, discover our Americana Saga in three parts with:

 I won't comment, I'll just say that I wasn't there at the time.

-Well, Scottish pattern, I'm not going to draw you a picture, it's another heritage coming from the United Kingdom.
+Well, the Scottish pattern, I'm not going to draw you a picture, it's another heritage coming to us from the United Kingdom.

-What we can say is that, worn with moccasins, it's still quite daring.
+What we can say is that, worn with loafers, it is still quite daring.
 Especially since the colors could be daring.

 Madras

-Madras is truly the most daring print in the Ivy style and perhaps even in the entire history of the pattern.
-To wear it as a jacket or pants, you really have to not care about the looks of others, there's no denying it.
+Madras is truly the boldest print in the Ivy style and perhaps even in the entire history of the pattern.
+To wear it as a jacket or pants, you really have to not give a damn about what other people think, there's no denying it.

-Its origin is colonial (Madras being a city in India - renamed Chennai in 1996) and this article is long enough as it is that I will spare you a detailed account, but let's just say that it is a breathable fabric made of silk and cotton woven in bright colors.
-Ivy League students discovered it during their vacation in the Bahamas in the 1930s, then controlled by the United Kingdom.
+Its origins are colonial (Madras being a city in India - renamed Chennai in 1996) and this article is long enough that I won't give you a detailed account, but suffice it to say that it is a breathable fabric made of silk and cotton woven in bright colors.
+Ivy League students discovered it while vacationing in the Bahamas in the 1930s, then controlled by the United Kingdom.

-The go-to-hell-look is a way of telling those who look at us and who don't like what we look like to show off.
-It means ignoring conventions and expressing one's personality through clothing, even though it was fashionable to honor the rules of decorum: not overdoing it, staying in one's place, obeying social conventions.
+The go-to-hell-look is a way of telling anyone who looks at us and doesn't like our outfit to go away.
+It's about ignoring conventions and expressing one's personality through clothing, even though it used to be considered good form to honor the rules of decorum: not overdoing it, staying in one's place, obeying social conventions.
 Wearing a madras jacket is asking for trouble.

-And in fact, this is also the case with the pink Oxford shirt, introduced in 1955 by Brooks Brothers.
-If it is a new commercial success, what Brooks had not anticipated, however, is the wearing of this pink shirt with evening clothes.
-It's ultimately very Ivy as a practice.
-To divert a piece of clothing, to divert it from its main function, an air of defiance in the eyes and a lot of impudence.
+And by the way, this is also the case of the pink oxford shirt, introduced in 1955 by Brooks Brothers.
+If it is a new commercial success, what Brooks had not anticipated on the other hand, is the wearing of this pink shirt with evening clothes.
+It is ultimately very Ivy as a practice.
+To divert a garment, to divert it from its main function, a look of defiance in the look and a lot of impudence.

 The straight blazer

-Students prefer straight blazers to double-breasted blazers because they are simpler in approach, look and can be worn more easily open.
-Blue, they are worn with gray flannel pants or beige chinos, moccasins, an Oxford shirt and a tie or not.
+Students prefer straight blazers to double-breasted ones because they are simpler in approach, look and can be worn more easily open.
+Blue, they are worn with gray flannel pants or beige chinos, loafers, an oxford shirt and a tie or not.

-Very useful for those moments of student life that require a bit of formality.
+Very useful for those moments in student life that require a bit of formality.

 The Harris Tweed sports jacket

 In the 1920s, no one talked about sports coats .
-In fact, it doesn't exist, it's an American invention.
-Men spent their time in clothes of great elegance without ever having in mind that others better than those they wore might perhaps have been more comfortable on certain occasions.
+In fact, they didn't exist, they were an American invention.
+Men spent their time in very elegant clothes without ever thinking that others better than the ones they were wearing might have been more comfortable on certain occasions.

-After the First World War, Americans practiced more and more outdoor activities, they wanted to burn out their lives at both ends, as is often said!
-And on campus, we are seeing more and more sports that can be played in outdoor stadiums.
-And, to properly enjoy the show, or even to practice outdoor sports like hunting for example, you have to adapt the wardrobe for sleeved pieces.
+After the First World War, Americans increasingly practiced outdoor activities, they wanted to burn life at both ends as we no longer say!
+And on campus, we increasingly witnessed sports that could be practiced in outdoor stadiums.
+And, to properly enjoy the spectacle, or even to practice outdoor sports such as hunting for example, it was necessary to adapt the wardrobe of sleeved pieces.

-In 1918, the Americans took over the Norfolk jacket (coming, and this will completely surprise you... from England!) which, at that time, had a martingale and ease pleats in the back.
-We kept the tweed from Harris or Donegal and it quickly became, in the 1920s, the ideal leisure jacket.
+In 1918, the Americans seized the Norfolk jacket (coming from, and this will completely surprise you...
+England!) which, at that time, had a martingale and pleats in the back.
+Harris or Donegal tweed was kept and it quickly became, in the 1920s, the ideal leisure jacket.

-Ivy League students include it in their hunting list: it embodies a renewal, its material is authentic, rustic, it facilitates movement and is made for moments of relaxation.
+Ivy League students add it to their list of conquests: it embodies a renewal, its material is authentic, rustic, it facilitates movements and is made for moments of relaxation.
 It's very Ivy, don't you think?

 The gray flannel suit

-Flannel, for the same reasons as tweed, is adopted by students who also wear mismatched pants.
-I remind you of the film The Man with the Gray Flannel Suit (1956).
+Flannel, for the same reasons as tweed, is adopted by students who also wear mismatched trousers.
+I remind you of the film The Man with the Grey Flannel Suit (1956).

 The beige cotton suit

-Aaaaaaaaaaaaaaaaaaaaaaaargh but the more I advance in this article the more I am struck by the accuracy of the Ivy's choices.
+Aaaaaaaaaaaaaaaaaaaaaaaargh but the more I advance in this article the more I am captivated by the accuracy of Ivy's choices.
 A beige cotton suit has been on my wishlist for ages.
-And even more.
+And even more so.
 Anyway.

-Obama was seen wearing one during his term in office.
-It could have been a little more fitted and the jacket shorter, but I found it really cool, despite the uproar it generated across the Atlantic.
+Obama was seen wearing one during his term.
+It could have been a little more fitted and the jacket shorter, but I thought it was pretty cool, despite the uproar it generated across the Atlantic.

-For the warmer months, it's a great option and at the Ivy era, it was also worn with this in mind.
+For the warmer months, this is a great option and in the Ivy era, it was worn for that purpose.
 The suit, but casual.
-Nonchalance and sporty chic spirit.
+Nonchalant and sporty chic.

 Seersucker

-You know seersucker, we've already talked to you about it several times.
-It is this cotton fabric with an embossed appearance, born in India, that we see very well on the shoulders of Gregory Peck above.
+Seersucker, you know, we've already talked about it several times.
+It's this cotton fabric with a waffle appearance, born in India, which we can see very well on Gregory Peck's shoulders above.

-I'm telling you what Bruce Boyer, interviewed for Drake's, said about it, because he's a kind of demigod of the Ivy sap:
+I'll give you what Bruce Boyer, interviewed for Drake's, says about it, because he's a kind of demigod of Ivy clothing:

-Around the 1920s, stylish students at elite Eastern universities like Princeton began wearing sports jackets and waffle cotton suits, following more adventurous others who had migrated to warmer climes when temperatures began to drop in the north, had tasted the joys of this material, and brought it home to New York, Chicago, Boston and Philadelphia to have costumes made for the airless summers packaged in the buildings of the concrete jungle.
+Around the 1920s, stylish students at elite Eastern universities like Princeton began wearing sport coats and suits made of waffle cotton, following in the footsteps of more adventurous people who had migrated to warmer climates when temperatures began to drop in the north, tasted the joys of the material, and brought it home to New York, Chicago, Boston, and Philadelphia to have it tailored into suits for the air-conditioned summers in the concrete jungle high-rises.

-By the 1940s, the seersucker suit was no longer considered college fashion, nor vacation wear, but was so ingrained that the editors of Esquire magazine's Encyclopedia of Men's Fashion referred to a remark written by Damon Runyon, the famous writer and notorious dandy, said: "A man wearing a seersucker suit with aplomb could cash a check anywhere in New York without anyone asking him a single question.
+By the 1940s, the seersucker suit was no longer considered a college fashion or a vacation outfit, but was so entrenched that the editors of Esquire magazine's Encyclopedia of Men's Fashion refer to a remark written by Damon Runyon, the famous writer and notorious dandy, that: "A man wearing a seersucker suit with aplomb could cash a check anywhere in New York without anyone asking him a single question.

 So.

 Now I also need a seersucker suit.
-Does that go into your expense report, Benoît?
+Is that an expense item, Benoît?

 The repp tie

-These striped ties are of course variations of those of the English: first we had the regimental tie of the English soldiers which allowed them to indicate their belonging to a regiment; then the students of Oxford, Eton or Cambridge took them up on their own to make ties linked to membership in a club (sports, school etc.) hence the term "club tie"; and finally, it is the repp tie (reps being a French word designating a thick fabric generally used for furnishing).
+These striped ties are of course variations of those of the English: first there was the regimental tie of the English military which allowed them to indicate their membership in a regiment; then the students of Oxford, Eton or Cambridge took them up on their own to make ties linked to membership in a club (sports, school etc.) hence the term "club tie"; and finally, there is the repp tie (reps being a French word designating a thick fabric generally used for furnishing).

-The Americans have the good taste of changing the direction of the stripes: the English one starts from the left shoulder and goes down to the right side, the American one starts from the right shoulder and goes down to the left side.
+The Americans have the good taste to change the direction of the stripes: the English one starts from the left shoulder and goes down to the right side, the American one starts from the right shoulder and goes down to the left side.
 Robert's is therefore...
 American!
 Bingo.

-Warning: if, at this point in the article, you start to see small black stars in front of you, this is completely normal.
+Warning: if at this point in the article you start seeing little black stars in front of you, it is completely normal.
 This phase precedes fainting.
-I therefore advise you to remedy this imminent blackout by providing yourself with a chocolate bar, a pint of clear water and lying down for a few minutes with your legs in the air.
-No one needs vagal discomfort in their life.
-This happened ?
-Okay, let's move on!
+So I advise you to remedy this imminent blackout by arming yourself with a chocolate bar, a pint of clear water and lying down for a few minutes with your legs in the air.
+Nobody needs a vagal malaise in their life.
+Has it passed?
+Good, let's move on!

 The polo coat

 The polo coat (the double-breasted, camel hair coat in good French) became very fashionable in the 1920s at Yale and Princeton.
-And it remained so for decades later.
-At present, he even enjoys great popularity in Lombardy, among the Italians, where he found comfort on the shoulders of Lino Ieluzzi , the playboy with golden hair.
+And it remained so for decades afterward.
+At present, it even enjoys great popularity in Lombardy, among the Italians, where it found comfort on the shoulders of Lino Ieluzzi , the playboy with the golden hair.

-The reason for this success among Ivy League students is that it was associated with the world of sports.
-We went to the campus stadium with it and could wear it very informally (thanks to its camel color).
+The reason for its success with Ivy League students is that it was associated with the world of sports.
+It was worn at the campus stadium and could be worn very informally (thanks to its camel color).
 For the record, it is the coat of the legendary American football coach Vince Lombardi.

 The Harrington jacket comes to us from the United Kingdom.
 Yes, again, I know.
-The most famous is from the Baracuta brand, it is the G9.
+The most famous is from the Baracuta brand, it's the G9.
 Let's say it's the most iconic in any case.

-The Americans stole him because he was so cool they wouldn't have had it any other way.
-Quickly, in the 50s, they stuck it on the shoulders of James Dean in Rebel Without a Cause , the bright red of his delinquent youth which stings the eye and melts the heart, and even Elvis Presley and well sure of Steve McQueen, the King of Cool himself who dubbed him with a simple glare.
+The Americans stole it because it was so cool that they couldn't have done otherwise.
+Quickly, in the 50s, they stuck it on the shoulders of James Dean in Rebel Without a Cause , the bright red of his delinquent youth that stings the eye and melts the heart, and even of Elvis Presley and of course Steve McQueen, the King of Cool himself who dubbed it with a simple revolver look.
 PAW!

-It is therefore the jacket for young people, whether they are adventurous, lost, rebellious or, at least, dynamic.
+It is therefore the jacket of youth, whether adventurous, lost, rebellious or, at least, dynamic.

-It takes its name from the actor Rodney Harrington from the TV series Peyton Place in the 1960s.
+It is named after actor Rodney Harrington from the 1960s TV series Peyton Place.

 The White Bucks

 I'm not sure why they wore white suede shoes with red rubber soles.
-Except they must have been much more comfortable than any of their fathers'.
-And that white should go with just about everything.
-The sole was flexible and probably non-slip when it rained.
+Except that they must have been a lot more comfortable than any of their fathers' shoes.
+And white must have gone with just about everything.
+The soles were flexible and probably non-slip when it rained.

 I would also say that it would go particularly well with beige chinos, a brown tweed jacket and a white or sky blue or red oxford shirt.
-But otherwise, I don't see it.
+But otherwise, I don't see.

-Surely also because the ultra-dirty white of the suede shoes was simply one more way of showing a certain irreverence towards good thinking and codes and claiming, once again, that youth was indeed there to be seen in the eyes of the public. all and to play their role in society and in this world having already experienced two wars.
+Surely also because the ultra-dirty white of the suede shoes was simply one more way of showing a certain irreverence towards political correctness and codes and claiming, once again, that young people were there to make themselves seen by everyone and to play their role in society and in this world which had already experienced two wars.

 But maybe I'm getting carried away.